adobe/experience-platform-dsw-reference/recipes/scala/README.md

 .9/DSWRetailSalesForXDM0.9.9.9.json`

 Create a dataset with "SchemaForRetailData" schema and the json file as the source.
+Replace the tenantId in the json datafile and use this as the data source.
 Please look at the `Video to create dataset and upload file` to platform UI.

 ### Video to create dataset and upload file